Canning in practice

 - Allow the jars too cool down to room temperature slowly.

 - A day after canning test for the lids are closing properly.
 Press the lid down, if it pops back up then the jar is not sealed properly.
-Repeat the canning process or use the jam up.
+Repeat the canning process or use the food up.